 3.6.4 Customer Service Call Center

-During Open Enrollment Period, call center hours shall be Monday through Friday eight o’clock (8:00) a.m. to eight o’clock (8:00) p.m. and Saturday eight o’clock (8:00) a.m.) to six o’clock (6:00) p.m.
+During Open Enrollment Period, Contractor’s call center hours shall be Monday through Friday eight o’clock (8:00) a.m. to eight o’clock (8:00) p.m. and Saturday eight o’clock (8:00) a.m.) to six o’clock (6:00) p.m.
 (Pacific Standard Time), except on holidays observed by the Exchange.
 During non-Open Enrollment Periods, the Contractor shall maintain call center hours Monday through Friday eight o’clock (8:00) a.m. to six o’clock (6:00) p.m. and Saturday eight o’clock (8:00) a.m. to five o’clock (5:00) p.m.
 (Pacific Standard Time), however, Contractor may adjust Saturday hours as required by customer demand.
-Contractor shall inform the Exchange of its standard call center hours during non-Open-Enrollment Periods.
+Contractor shall inform the Exchange of its standard call center hours and any changes to the call center hours during non-Open-Enrollment Periods.

-The center will be staffed at such levels as reasonably necessary to handle call volume and achieve compliance with Performance Measurement Standards set forth in Article 6.
-Contractor shall staff the Call Center with highly trained individuals to provide detailed benefit information, answer Enrollee questions about the QHP, and resolve claim and benefit issues.
+Contractor’s call center shall be staffed at levels reasonably necessary to handle call volume and achieve compliance with Performance Measurement Standards set forth in Article 6.
+Contractor shall staff the Call Center with highly trained individuals to provide detailed benefit information, answer Enrollee questions about QHP benefits and coverage, and to resolve claim and benefit issues.

 Contractor shall use a telephone system that includes welcome messages in English, Spanish and other languages as required by State and Federal laws, rules and regulations.

-Oral interpreter services shall be available at no cost for non-English speaking or hearing impaired Enrollees during regular business hours as required by Federal and State law.
+Contractor shall make oral interpreter services available at no cost for non-English speaking or hearing impaired Enrollees during regular business hours as required by Federal and State law.
 Contractor shall monitor the quality and accessibility of call center services on an ongoing basis.
-Contractor shall report to the Exchange, in a format and frequency to be determined by the Exchange, but no more frequently than monthly, on the volume of calls received by the call center and Contractor’s ability to meet the Performance Measurement Standards.
+Contractor shall report to the Exchange monthly, in a format determined by the Exchange,on the volume of calls received by the call center and Contractor’s rate of compliance with related Performance Measurement Standards as outlined in Attachment 14.

-As required under Section 3.18, for 2014, and 3.20 for 2015, the Contractor shall meet all State requirements for language assistance services for all of its commercial lines of business.
-The Exchange and Contractor agree to assess the adequacy of the language services during 2014, both phone and written material, and consider the adoption of additional standards in 2015.

-3.6.5 Customer Service Transfers
+Contractor shall meet all State requirements for language assistance services for all of its commercial lines of business.
+[Duplicative – see 3.6.1]3.6.5 Customer Service Transfers

-During Contractor’s regularly scheduled customer service hours, Contractor shall have the capability to accept and handle calls transferred from the Exchange to respond to callers requesting additional information from Contractor.
-Contractor shall maintain such staffing resources necessary to comply with Performance Measurement Standards and to assure that the Exchange can transfer the call to a live representative of Contractor prior to handing off the call.
-Contractor shall also maintain live call transfer resources to facilitate a live transfer (from the Exchange to Contractor) of customers who call the Exchange with issues or complaints that need to be addressed by Contractor.
+During Contractor’s regularly scheduled customer service hours, Contractor shall have the capability to accept and handle calls transferred from the Exchange and respond to callers requesting additional information from Contractor.
+Contractor shall maintain staff resources to comply with Performance Measurement Standards and sufficient to facilitate a live transfer (from the Exchange to Contractor) of customers who call the Exchange with issues or complaints that need to be addressed by Contractor.
+The Exchange shall maintain staff resources sufficient to facilitate a live transfer (from Contactor to the Exchange) of customers who call Contractor with issues or complaints that need to be addressed by the Exchange.

-During Contractor’s regularly scheduled customer service hours, Exchange shall have the capability to accept and handle calls transferred from the Contractor to respond to callers requesting additional information from the Exchange.
-The Exchange shall maintain such staffing resources necessary to assure that Contractor can transfer the call to a live representative of the Exchange prior to handing off the call.
-The Exchange shall also maintain a live all transfer resource to facilitate a live transfer (from Contactor to the Exchange) of customers who call Contractor with issues or complaints that need to be addressed by the Exchange.